Skip to content

 An employee's work pattern can change in three ways:

-• The size of individual days can change (e.g. going from 4 hours to 8 hours on a day) - which directly impacts day-based calculations such as sick leave, but could also impact accrued leave if the total number of hours per week changes.
+• The size of individual days can change (e.g. going from 4 hours to 8 hours on a day) - which directly impacts day-based calculations such as sick leave, but can also impact accrued annual leave if the total number of hours per week changes.

-• The otherwise working days can change (e.g. dropping a Monday, or taking up a Saturday) - which impacts entitlements such as Public Holiday entitlements.
+• The otherwise working days can change (e.g. dropping a Monday, or taking up a Saturday) - which impacts entitlements such as Public Holidays.

-Each of these changes will impact the employee's timesheet calculations in different ways, which is why you are in the right place to raise your awareness of things to look out for and what to communicate with your employee when planning a work pattern change.
+Each of these changes will impact the employee's timesheet calculations in different ways, here's what to look out for and what to communicate with your employee when planning a work pattern change.

 Key things to be aware of: